clearlinux/clear-linux-documentation/source/guides/maintenance/fix-broken-install.rst

 does not boot or function properly.

-The process described in this guide can only verify and fix files that :ref:`swupd<swupd-guide>` owns in :file:`/usr`.
-Files outside of this path, such as :file:`/home/`, :file:`/etc`, :file:`/var`, etc., cannot be repaired by this process.
+The process described in this guide can only verify and fix files that :ref:`swupd<swupd-guide>` owns in :file:`/usr` and :file:`/var`.
+Files outside of this path, such as :file:`/home/`, :file:`/etc`, etc., cannot be repaired by this process.

 Prerequisites
 *************

-* Download and install the live desktop image on a USB.
+* Download and burn the live desktop image on a USB.
   See :ref:`bare-metal-install-desktop` for instructions.

 Boot a live desktop image to fix target system